seyDoggy/placeholder/README.md

 ### Why did I make PlaceHolder? ###

 I am a [theme developer][] by day and make a [lot][Sytten] [of][tre3rty] [demo][Copper] [sites][Nuvem].
 I am forever moving and changing images to keep things fresh but not without inevitably breaking or losing an image or two along the way.
 I wanted an image placeholder solution that would let my update or remove images without worrying about naming scheme, file type or having to update countless demo sites.
 I also want a variety of styles and sizes in my demo sites without the need for duplicate images for each style and size.
-PlaceHolder takes care of all my style and sizing needs and I don't have to worry about naming conventions, saving for web, image type or getting any broken image links anymore.
+PlaceHolder takes care of all my style and sizing needs and I don't have to worry about naming conventions, saving for web, image type or getting any broken image links.

 ### Why Server-side? ###